This is part 1 (of 4) of the Data Provider Form.

 a group of gliders, a group of animals, or a group of cruises (for example, annually on one line).

-- All data that is currently stored in a database.
+- Data that is currently stored in a relational database.

 - All in situ data.

 Examples: a time series from an instrument or several similar instruments,

 profile data from a CTD or a group of CTD's,